 Hypertrophic scars are less severe than keloid scars.
 They are also wide, thick and raised, but they are not as large and bulbous as keloids, and they tend to be easier to treat.
 Both of these scars occur more commonly in darker skin types.

 There are numerous causes of unwanted skin pigmentation.
-Ageing, sun damage and genetics can result in areas of irregularly coloured skin that, although usually harmless, are a cosmetic issue for those who consider them unsightly.
+Ageing, sun damage and genetics can result in areas of irregularly coloured skin that, although usually harmless, some people wish to remove for cosmetic reasons.

 Most pigmentation conditions result from the overproduction or underproduction of melanin, the pigment that gives skin its colour.
 Some pigmentation conditions affect only localised patches of skin, while others can affect the entire body.
 Examples include freckles, age spots, melasma and post-inflammatory hyperpigmentation (PIH).

 Excess pigment often responds well to laser treatments.
 Some lasers work by shattering the pigment so it can later be removed by the body’s lymphatic system.
-Others work on a more surface level, creating a controlled injury that causes the skin to repair itself in a healthier and more cosmetically elegant way.
+Others work on a more surface level, creating a controlled injury that causes the skin to repair itself.
 At AF Aesthetics, we often recommend the PicoWay laser for pigment removal.

 Rosacea & Redness